Life (2017 film): Critical response

 Michael O'Sullivan of The Washington Post approved of these character flaws, saying the "conflicting dynamics of their individual temperaments lead occasionally to poor decision-making.
 While this may be bad for their health, it's great for the movie," adding that "Life has cool effects, real suspense and a sweet twist.
 It ain't rocket science, but it does what it does well—even, one might say, with a kind of genius."
 Richard Brody of The New Yorker complimented this balance of character and plot from the director, saying "Espinosa's sense of drama is efficient, familiar, and narrow; if there's a moral sentiment to his direction, it's precisely in the limits that he imposes on the movie's dose of pain and gore."
 Kenneth Turan of the Los Angeles Times opined that Life, with a mise-en-scène of the International Space Station, was "a wonderful setting for a meal we've tasted before," adding that it is "undeniably satisfying to be in the hands of a persuasive director who knows how to slowly ratchet up the tension to a properly unnerving level."

-Empire summarized their review as "Part Alien, part Gravity, just not as good as either of them.
+Empire summarized their review as "part Alien, part Gravity, just not as good as either of them.
 But Life whips along at a decent pace and deploys enough engaging action sequences to make it work."

-The survivors' reading of Margaret Wise Brown's children's bedtime story Goodnight Moon drew criticism from Peter Bradshaw and Wendy Ide on The Guardian and Hunter Harris on Vulture.com.
+The survivors' reading of Margaret Wise Brown's children's bedtime story Goodnight Moon drew criticism from Peter Bradshaw, who stated "the crew’s memories of the kids’ bedtime book are supposed to lend a little gentleness and humanity to the film, and a bit of a narrative breather, but this third-act conceit only succeeds in replacing a creeping sense of tiredness with sentimentality."
+Wendy Ide of The Guardian stated that the reading of the book caused the second act to drag, and was not an improvement.